Uniswap/org-v1/src/pages/docs/v2/04-oracles/02-how-uniswap-oracles-work.md

 In summary, Uniswap V2 introduces a 2 new variables in each pair, `price0CumulativeLast` and `price1CumulativeLast`, that store the prices of `token0` and `token1` respectively, multiplied by for how long they were observed (in seconds).
+These variables are cumulative, meaning they are ever-increasing.
+They are updated with the first `swap`/`mint`/`burn` of each block.

+You can use these either of these new variables to compute an average price between 2 observations.
-These variables can be used to build price oracles by taking the difference (i.e. subtraction) of two observations, and dividing by the time elapsed between them.
+To do so, take the difference (i.e. subtraction) of two observations, and divide by the time elapsed between them.
-The result is the average price between the time of the first observation and the time of the second observation.
+This is the basis of building oracles on top of V2.

 ## Manipulation resistance